 - If you can safely do so, close the door of the room where the fire has started and close all other doors behind you.
-This will help delay the spread of smoke.
+This will help delay the spread of smoke

 - Before opening a closed door, use the back of your hand to touch it.
-Don’t open it if it feels warm – the fire may be on the other side.
+Don’t open it if it feels warm – the fire may be on the other side

 - Get everyone out as quickly as possible.
 Don’t try to pick up valuables or possessions.
-Make your way out as safely as possible and try not to panic.
+Make your way out as safely as possible and try not to panic

-- Never go back into your home until a fire officer has told you it is safe.
+- Never go back into your home until a fire officer has told you it is safe

 - Go to the window.
-If the room becomes smoky, go down to floor level – it’s easier to breathe because the smoke will rise upwards.
+If the room becomes smoky, go down to floor level – it is easier to breathe closer to the floor because smoke will rise upwards

 - Open the window, try to attract the attention of others who can alert the fire brigade.
-Wait for the fire brigade, they should arrive in a matter of minutes.
+Wait for the fire brigade, they should arrive in a matter of minutes

-- If you are in immediate danger and your room is not too high from the ground, drop cushions or bedding to the ground below to break your fall from the window.
+- If you are in immediate danger and your room is not too high from the ground, drop cushions or bedding to the ground below to break your fall from the window

 Many fires in the home start at night.
 Make sure you have a bedtime fire safety routine to help keep you and your family safe.
 Here are a few simple things you should do every night: